 Cocaine has the potential to cause devastating effects on a person’s psychological functions and physical health and lead to dependence and addiction.
 Once the effects of cocaine have subsided, people commonly experience feelings of anxiety and emptiness.
-These feelings can culminate after long-term use into obsessive thinking, paranoia, anxiety, depression and panic attacks.
+These feelings can culminate after long-term use into obsessive thinking, paranoia, anxiety, depression, and panic attacks.

-Free Cocaine Addiction Assessment
+Free Cocaine Addiction Assessment in Southern California

 Types of Treatment for Cocaine Addiction

-- Detoxification program for cocaine addiction, assisted by a medical professional for the removal of cocaine in the system before psychological treatment can begin.
+- Detoxification program for cocaine addiction, assisted by a medical professional for the removal of cocaine from the system before psychological treatment can begin.
 This program has been designed to be as comfortable as possible and help cleanse the body of the drug as safely as possible

-- Intensive treatment at our residential rehabilitation center offering round the clock support from experienced, non-judgemental consultant psychologists, psychiatrists, therapists and medical staff
+- Intensive treatment at our residential rehabilitation center offering round the clock support from experienced, non-judgemental consultant psychologists, psychiatrists, therapists, and medical staff

-- One on one therapy enables an addicted person to talk confidentially with a drug treatment expert in order to identify toxic behavior patterns and their origins to understand the addiction.
+- One-on-one therapy enables an addicted person to talk confidentially with a drug treatment expert in order to identify toxic behavior patterns and their origins to understand the addiction.
 There may be parts of your addiction that are too personal or uncomfortable to discuss in group therapy; here you can work through these issues in a safe space and receive feedback and build coping strategies.

-- Group therapy is designed for people suffering from cocaine addiction to share thoughts, beliefs, fears and hopes on their journey through recovery.
-Not only can it be a space to share advice and effective coping mechanisms, but it can also be incredibly powerful for members of the group at different stages of recovery to be inspired by each other, or to recognize their own progress, but also to improve communication skills and the ability to take and give constructive criticism, facilitated by a highly trained non-judgemental professional.
+- Group therapy is designed for people suffering from cocaine addiction to share thoughts, beliefs, fears, and hopes on their journey through recovery.
+Not only can it be a space to share advice and effective coping mechanisms, but it can also be incredibly powerful for members of the group at different stages of recovery to be inspired by each other or recognize their own progress, but also to improve communication skills and the ability to take and give constructive criticism, facilitated by a highly trained non-judgemental professional.

-Why Choose Cornerstone for Cocaine Addiction Treatment?
+Why Choose Cornerstone of Southern California for Cocaine Addiction Treatment?

-People suffering from cocaine addiction can find that it begins to dominate aspects of their lives, replacing things that were important before, like family, friends, professional aspirations, hobbies and interests, not to mention running the risk of causing serious physiological and psychological damage.
+People suffering from cocaine addiction can find that it begins to dominate aspects of their lives, replacing things that were important before, like family, friends, professional aspirations, hobbies, and interests, not to mention running the risk of causing serious physiological and psychological damage.
 Addiction to cocaine can have a significant impact on the ability to sustain financial independence or lead a balanced healthy lifestyle.

-Cornerstone can offer expert professional treatment, assisting you to heal from the damage of cocaine addiction and to develop healthy coping strategies, putting you back in control of your life, feeling confident about future decisions.
+Cornerstone can offer expert professional treatment, assisting you to heal from the damage of cocaine addiction and develop healthy coping strategies, putting you back in control of your life, and feeling confident about future decisions.